Chia seed: Nutrition

-The fats of chia seed oil are mainly unsaturated, with linoleic acid (17–26% of total fat) and α-linolenic acid (50–57%) as the major fatty acids.
+Chia oil contains a high percentage of essential fatty acids (approximately 60%) and a low content of saturated fatty acids.
+The fats of chia seed oil are mainly unsaturated, with linoleic acid (17–26% of total fat) and α-linolenic acid (50–57%) as the major fatty acids (see table).

 As food

 Chia seeds may be added to other foods as a topping or put into smoothies, breakfast cereals, energy bars, granola bars, yogurt, tortillas, and bread.

 They also may be made into a gelatin-like substance or consumed raw.
-The gel from ground seeds may be used in place of eggs in cakes while providing other nutrients, and is a common substitute in vegan and allergen-free baking.
+The gel from ground seeds may be used in place of eggs in baking, and it is a common substitute in vegan and allergen-free baking.

-Unlike flax seeds, whole chia seeds can but do not need to be ground to increase nutrient bioavailability because the seed coat is delicate and easily breaks apart when exposed to moisture.
-For this reason they are typically prepared with liquid foods.

 In Europe

-Chia is considered a novel food in Europe as it does not have "a significant history of consumption within the European Union before 15 May 1997", according to the Advisory Committee of Novel Foods and Processes.
+Chia is considered a novel food in Europe because it does not have "a significant history of consumption within the European Union before 15 May 1997", according to the Advisory Committee of Novel Foods and Processes.
 Under this rule, chia seeds may be 5% of total matter in bread products.
-Pre-packaged Chia seeds shall carry additional labelling to inform the consumer that the daily intake is no more than 15 grams per day and pure chia oil only 2 grams per day.
+Prepackaged chia seeds must carry additional labelling to inform the consumer that the daily intake is no more than 15 grams and pure chia oil only 2 grams daily.

-Chia seeds sold in the EU are imported mainly from South American and Central American countries, and require inspections for levels of pesticides, contaminants and microbiological criteria.
+Chia seeds sold in the EU are imported mainly from South American and Central American countries and require inspections for levels of pesticides, contaminants, and microbiological criteria.